 Are you concerned about family law disclosure?
 In Ontario family law courts, it has become expected by judges that both parties to an action will provide any and all relevant financial and property disclosure to each other before bringing a motion or proceeding to a settlement conference.
 Yet a lot of people still want to try and hide their assets and avoid splitting their finances with their ex-spouse.
-There are two very big problems with attempting to hide your assets and avoiding providing full disclosure in Ontario Family Court that you should be aware of before you try to hide information.
+There are two very big problems with attempting to hide your assets and avoiding providing full disclosure in the Ontario Family Court that you should be aware of before you try to hide information.

 Read more: How To Get Custody

 *You can call our family law firm toll free at 1-844-466-6529.
-Locations in Cowichan Valley, Ottawa and Toronto
+Locations in Cowichan Valley, Ottawa, and Toronto

 Repercussions From Hiding Assets In Family Court

 There’s another question that most family law judges will ask when parties enter the courtroom.
 This might happen during the initial court appearance.
 This question might be whether or not disclosure has been provided by both parties.
 If the answer is anything but “yes” from either party, 9 out of 10 times the judge is likely to start berating whichever party has not provided their disclosure documents.
 There’s a good chance it won’t be a fun experience.
 Judges can order specific documents or general disclosure issues to be dealt with under specific guidelines.
 They can order timelines that will allow for the opposing spouse to contact the uncooperative party’s bank or investment institution personally to obtain records themselves.

 In some extreme cases, parties are actively trying to hide disclosure documents.
 They might be refusing to provide them.
 Judges can order that these parties are in breach of previous orders and there could be penalties including fines, jail time or payment of the other parties’ legal fees.